awsdocs/amazon-translate-developer-guide/doc_source/examples-split.md

 1. Install and configure the AWS SDK for Java\.
 For instructions for installing the SDK for Java, see [ Set up the AWS SDK for Java](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-install.html)\.

 1. Create an IAM user with the minimum required permissions to run this example\.
 For information about creating an IAM user, see [ Creating an IAM User in Your AWS Account ](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) in the *AWS Identity and Access Management User Guide*\.
-For the required permissions policies, see [Amazon Translate Identity\-Based Policies](security_iam_service-with-iam.md#access-control-managing-permissions)\.
+For the required permissions policies, see [Amazon Translate identity\-based policies](security_iam_service-with-iam.md#access-control-managing-permissions)\.

 1. Set up the credentials needed to run the sample\.
 For instructions, see [ Set up AWS Credentials and Region for Development ](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html) in the *AWS SDK for Java Developer Guide*\.